Ross Wylie: 2018 season

 In the 2018 season Wylie once again competed in the Britcar Dunlop Endurance Championship (Sprint Category), partnering gentleman-driver David Mason in the GT3-specification Ferrari 458 prepared by FF Corse.
-The pair finished second overall (Sprint S1 Class 2nd) in the first race of the opening round at Rockingham, with Wylie setting fastest lap, and then third overall (Class 3rd) in the weekend's second race.
+The pair finished second overall (Sprint S1 Class second) in the first race of the opening round at Rockingham, with Wylie setting fastest lap, and then third overall (Class third) in the weekend's second race.
 Second in the Sprint S1 class (again with fastest lap to Wylie) in both Silverstone races was followed by a brace of second places (4th and 7th overall, with fastest lap set by Wylie in both races) at Oulton Park.
-In July Britcar arrived at Donington Park, where Wylie was again the fastest man on track in Race 1 before retirement, but was back on the podium (2nd in S1, 3rd overall) in Race 2, despite starting 28th.
-In early September Britcar arrived at Snetterton, where the Wylie/Mason pairing took their first S1 class win (2nd overall) in the day's opening Sprint race, repeating this in the second (10th overall), with Wylie fastest in the 25-lap evening race.
-The season's penultimate round, back at Silverstone in October, saw the duo taking S1 class wins on both races (2nd and 1st overall) with fastest laps to Wylie in each.
+In July, Britcar arrived at Donington Park, where Wylie was again the fastest man on track in Race 1 before retirement, but was back on the podium (2nd in S1, 3rd overall) in Race 2, despite starting 28th.
+In early September, Britcar arrived at Snetterton, where the Wylie/Mason pairing took their first S1 class win (2nd overall) in the day's opening Sprint race, repeating this in the second (tenth overall), with Wylie fastest in the 25-lap evening race.
+The season's penultimate round, back at Silverstone in October, saw the duo taking S1 class wins on both races (2nd and first overall) with fastest laps to Wylie in each.
 In the final meeting of the season, Wylie and Mason again took top honours in the first Sprint race (second overall, Wylie setting fastest lap), and followed that with another podium (third) in the weekend's second race.
 Wylie and Mason ended the season as S1 Class winners, second overall in the Sprint Category Championship.

-In July 2018, the Scot fulfilled a dream by demonstrating Allan McNish's 1998 Le Mans-winning Porsche 911 GT1 at the Goodwood Festival of Speed.
+In July 2018, Wylie fulfilled a dream by demonstrating Allan McNish's 1998 Le Mans-winning Porsche 911 GT1 at the Goodwood Festival of Speed.
 Wylie cites McNish as one of his childhood inspirations.